IshantL/Javascript-Basics/README.md

 # Javascript-Basics

---Basic understanding of javascript from Beginner to pro..
+Basic understanding of javascript from Beginner to pro..

 onclick=""
 document.getElementByID("").innerHTML="new Update";